lxsllvn/spruceGBS/06_sweep_results/README.md

 As in the individual heterozygosity analysis, the effect of `-C` differed among domains.
 While results for either setting produced similar results in the Siberian and southern domains (Figs. 8-9), combinations with `-C 0` led to higher proportion of geographic variation in the northern domain (Fig. 7), particularly combined with `-baq 0`.
 This particular example is also the only case where the choice between `-baq 0` and `2` seems impactful.

 <img width="3000" height="1800" alt="southern_core_region_prop" src="https://github.com/user-attachments/assets/cffe6102-8366-4c2d-93f4-ae9827e723d2" />

 Figure 9.
 Southern domain: proportion of constrained variation uniquely explained by region in dd-RDA.
 See the Fig. 7 caption for more details.

 For the southern and Siberian domains, the dd-RDA summaries were consistent with my visual interpretation of their PCA score plots.
 However, for the northern domain, the PCA plots show an important pattern that the dd-RDA summaries were not sensitive enough to detect.
 While Fig. 7 indicates that parameter combinations with `-C 50` recovered less geographic structure, the score plots show that variation within a NovaSeq library (NO19) dominates the second principal component and that this pattern was not affected by the minimum mapping quality (Fig. 10).
 Note that these plots also show results with `-minMapQ 50`, which was included in the second parameter sweep, described below.
 A similar pattern was not evident in another NovaSeq library (ALEX1; Fig. 10), but this may due to the relatively few samples from this library that were included in the parameter sweep analyses.

 <img width="2700" height="1500" alt="northern_baq0_C0_pcangsd_library ct5" src="https://github.com/user-attachments/assets/0db79ee3-df78-4479-b447-3d4b080ab2ae" />

 Figure 10.
 Northern domain: PCA score plots for `-baq 0 -C 0 -ct 0.5` parameter combinations.
 Plots differ in their `-minQ` and `-minMapQ` values.
 Samples are colored by library membership.

 The NO19 samples originated from two of the four categorical geographic regions, and both show the same spread along PC2 (Fig. 11).
 This is probably why my dd-RDA summaries failed to indicate an issue with the `-C 0` combinations.
-In subsequent filtering steps (see [[07 Site discovery and filtering#Batch effect SNPs]]), I compared pairwise geographic differences to a binary same/different library membership matrix instead.
+[In subsequent filtering steps](https://github.com/lxsllvn/spruceGBS/tree/main/07_site_discovery#section), I compared pairwise geographic differences to a binary same/different library membership matrix instead.
 That approach may have worked better in the parameter sweep as well, but I have not tested it yet.

 <img width="2700" height="1500" alt="northern_baq0_C0_pcangsd_region ct5" src="https://github.com/user-attachments/assets/14dda2a6-ce08-49d6-887f-d68bb62b99ab" />